Carnivorous Plants

 Butterwort (Pinguicula)

 Butterworts or Pings, are cute, little rosette shaped plants covered in tiny hairs and coated with a sticky nectar that attracts their prey.
 Small insects like fungus gnats land on the leaves, get stuck, and are unable to fly away.
 Trapped insects are slowly digested by the digestive enzymes on the surface of the leaves.
 There are both temperate and tropical Butterworts.
-During colder months tropical Butterworts go into dormancy, stop creating sticky nectar, and develop succulent like leaves able to store nutrients and water for the dormancy period.
+During colder months tropical Butterworts go into dormancy, stop creating sticky nectar, and develop succulent-like leaves that are able to store nutrients and water for the dormancy period.

 Sundew (Drosera)